fenaren/toolbox/testing/README.txt

 5. Declarations for any constant data or functions used by multiple unit tests.
    BE CAREFUL NOT TO INTRODUCE DEPENDENCIES BETWEEN UNIT TESTS HERE.

+6. Definition of the addTestCases() pure virtual member function of the TestCases class.

-6. Definitions of all unit tests.
+7. Definitions of all unit tests.
 These are implementations of the pure virtual body() class member function within each of the tests declared using the TEST macro.

-7. Definitions of any functions declared in number 5 above.
+8. Definitions of any functions declared in number 5 above.

 The implementation file, along with all other content related to the test (necessary CMake files, reference data, notes, etc.) goes in a subdirectory